StealthyOctopus/SystemsTest/README.md

 This is done as an exercise only.

+Note: the UI layouts and design is currently very basic and needs a lot of work

 Goals/To do

 -Create more "systems" once the framework has been set up to allow a system to run, in this case, draw power and perform functions